dave45678/ProgrammingFundamentals/lesson_1.md

 ###Why learn web programming?
+The only thing between you and the world's data is the browser.

 Simply put – most of the exploits we will try in Cybersecurity Fundamentals will require a working knowledge of web communications and protocols.
 The best way to learn how to exploit a website is to build one.

 The Internet is Everywhere